goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <div markdown="1">
 XLNet is a novel approach to pretraining language models that combines the advantages of both autoregressive (AR) language models like GPT and autoencoding (AE) models like BERT, while avoiding their limitations.

-The key innovation of XLNet is its **permutation language modeling objective**.
+The key innovation of XLNet is its **permutation Language Modeling objective**.
 Rather than using a fixed left-to-right order like traditional autoregressive models, XLNet maximizes the expected log likelihood over all possible permutations of the factorization order for a sequence.
 This allows each token to effectively see context from both directions while maintaining the autoregressive property.

 XLNet addresses two key limitations of BERT: